 This course examines fundamental concepts that are the building blocks for data science work, include gathering and summarizing data (descriptive statistics) and relationships between variables, probability techniques, and distributions such as conditional probability and Bayes' Theorem, and hypothesis testing to facilitate decision-making (inferential statistics).
 This course will analyze the pros and cons in decision theory through the exploration of sampling and control limits.
-Students will study correlation and regression analyses such as linear models for data science and multivariate regression and the application of technology for statistical analysis including the interpretation of the relevance of the statistical findings to data science.
+Students will study correlation and regression analyses such as linear models for data science and multivariate regression and the application of the relevance of the statistical findings to data science.
 The course will examine applications using data from disciplines including engineering, business, natural and social sciences, and psychology.
 There will be a hands-on approach to statistical analysis using the tools (statistical software) of choice, such as Python and R.